Important Service Note related to RTS

 Note: The setting for the differential FSA can be modified to suit your needs under the Account Settings in the Admin Panel.

-To confirm that Real-Time Security was enabled, the "Not Monitored" button will change to "Monitored" and turn blue.
+To confirm that Real-Time Security is enabled, the "Not Monitored" button will change to "Monitored" and turn blue.
 This is also the button used should you want to change the settings back to an unmonitored state.
 You will also notice that the Agent Icon changed from Grey to Blue next to the individual assets.

 |Unmonitored Agent||Monitored Agent|